YvesCoding/vuescroll/README.md

 ## Introduction

-Vuescroll is a configuration based Vue.js virtual scrollbar.You can see different effects by modifying the configuration.
+Vuescroll is a scrolling chamberlain with a simple getting-start and full configuration.

-Its principle is to create div to wrap the contents to be scrolled, act as scroll bars, and then complete the scroll by manipulating the `scrollTop` and `scrollLeft` of div.
+It's a plugin based on Vue.js, and its principle is to create div to wrap the contents to be scrolled, act as scroll bars, and then complete the scroll by manipulating the `scrollTop` and `scrollLeft` of div.

 The purpose of the design is to beautify and enhance your scrollbar.